jina-ai/jina/docs/datatype/image/small-images-inside-big-images/building-executors.md

 The constructor should initialize a few attributes:
 * the `map_size` of the database
 * the `default_traversal_paths`.
-Actually we need traversal paths because we will not be traversing documents in
-* the same way during index and query flows.
+Actually we need traversal paths because we will not be traversing documents in the same way during index and query flows.
 During index, we want to store the root documents.
 However, during query,
-* we need to get the matches of documents by ID.
+we need to get the matches of documents by ID.
 * the index file: again, to keep things clean, we will store the index file inside the workspace folder.
-Therefore we
-* can use the `workspace` attribute.
+Therefore we can use the `workspace` attribute.

 **III. `LMDBStorage.index`**

 In order to index documents, we first start a transaction (so that our Storage executor is ACID-compliant).
-Then, we traverse them according to the `traversal_paths` (will be root during).
+Then, we traverse them according to the `traversal_paths` (will be root in the index Flow).
 Finally, each document is serialized to string and then added to the database (the key is the document ID)

 **IV. `LMDBStorage.search`**

-Unlike search in the SimpleIndexer, we only which to get the matched Documents by ID and return them.
+Unlike search in the SimpleIndexer, we only wish to get the matched Documents by ID and return them.
 Actually, the matched documents will be empty and will only contain the IDs.
 The goal is to return full matched documents using IDs.
 To accomplish this, again, we start a transaction, traverse the matched documents, get each matched document by ID and use the results to fill our documents.